arabomeivan/BookStoreAPI/README.md

 ## API Testing

 Automated API tests are written using **Cypress** and follow a **data-driven testing approach** using JSON test data the test coverage only covers user module.
 To test if user can login, register and read, edit and delete.
+Note: baseroute is set to staging URL because of CI... because of atlas local server can't be launched so it is assumed tests mitigate bugs against production deployment

 ### Sample Test Data